2017 will see the first use of digital identity schemes by the Member States within the European Union.

 Cross-border digital identities

-In order to be used within the framework of the Regulation, digital identities must be included in a national scheme, which must itself go through a notification process that takes a few months.
+To be used within the Regulation framework, digital identities must be included in a national scheme, which must go through a notification process that takes a few months.

 Where are we at the beginning of 2017 of this notification phase?